AlexRDZDB/AlexRDZDB/README.md

 ## 🤖Check out my Projects!
 - **Puzzlebot Challenge:** The goal of this project is to create a vision controlled system for a Puzzlebot Robot, provided by Manchester Robotics
+- **[2D Robotic Manipulator](https://github.com/AlexRDZDB/2DManipulatorPlanner.git):** This week-long project focuses on using motion planning to move the end-effector of a 2D robotic arm from one pose to another while avoiding obstacles

 ## 🤝Volunteer Work
 - **FIRST Team Captain and Mentor:** I spent three years as the team captain for my school's First Robotics Competition Team.
 During college, I volunteered as a team mentor for one year.
 I led the design, construction and programming efforts for the team during this time.